DataDog/hiring-engineers/answers.md

 </details>

 __Bonus__ Can you change the collection interval without modifying the Python check file you created?
-Now I'm fairly certain I did this wrong, as I ONLY updated the `yaml` file... hm.
-Will revisit.
+Hm, because this is a bonus question, I'm fairly certain I could have done this wrong, as I _ONLY_ updated the `yaml` file.

 ## Visualizing Data